merge-tech/contact-form-composer-package/README.md

 ## things to do

-Please let me know if any of these features would be useful for you.
+Please let us know if any of these features would be useful for you.

-- store submitted contact details in a database table (let me know if this is a feature that is useful?)
+- store submitted contact details in a database table (let us know if this is a feature that is useful?)
 - add additional anti spam/captcha options, as not everyone will want to use the invisible recaptcha
 - <strike>add <select> dropdowns.
-Is this someone people want on a contact form? please let me know</strike> (done in 1.0.7)
+Is this someone people want on a contact form? please let us know</strike> (done in 1.0.7)